Capstone-CSCI4970/CornBot_FrontEnd/README.md

 ## Release Notes: Code Milestone 1

 User authentication (registration and login) is functional.
 Front end angular is communicating with Django backend to create and authenticate users using HTTP service calls.

+## Release Notes: Code Milestone 2

+User can use Activity One to train 10 images (selected at random from the backend).
+Each user label is posted to the backend for persistence.